soilwise-he/SoilWise-documentation/tech/docs/technical_components/natural_language_querying.md

 Optionally the functionality can be extended from text processing to also include multi-modal data such as photos (e.g. of soil profiles).
 Effort needed for this has to be carefully considered.

-Along the way natural language processing (NLP) methods and approaches can also be applied for various metadata handling and augmentation.
+Along the way natural language processing (NLP) methods and approaches can (and are) also be applied for various metadata handling and augmentation.

 ## Foreseen technology